XeryusTC/map18xx/README.md

 configurations of tiles.
 These definitions include the tracks and stations on a tile, but they also dictate where revenue circles and other text on the tile goes.
 The tile definitions live in `tiledefs/`, there is one tile definiton per file.
-The filename (the part before the .toml) determines how the tile can be refered to from other files.
+The filename (the part before the .json) determines how the tile can be refered to from other files.
 The contents of the file can include:

-* An array of `path` tables, defining the lines on the tile.
+* An array called `paths`, defining the lines on the tile.
-* An array of `city` tables, defining the tokenable places on the tile.
+* An array called `cities`, defining the tokenable places on the tile.
-* An array of `stop` tables, defining the non-tokanable revenue locations on the tile.
+* An array called `stops`, defining the non-tokenable revenue locations on the tile.
 * A `is_lawson` parameter that makes the centre of a tile prettier.
 * A code that allows further specifications to put large letters like `B` or `NY` on the tile.